serpi90/quotes-web/README.md

 Installation
 ============

-import sql/tables.sql into your desired mysql database. configure php/config.php with database and mail parameters.
+1 - Import sql/tables.sql into your desired mysql database.

-done
+2 - Configure php/config.php with database and mail parameters, using config.default.php as template.

 TODO
 ====